-The Audit Committee of our board of directors recommends the appointment of our independent auditors, reviews our internal accounting procedures and financial statements, and consults with and reviews the services provided by our independent auditors, including the results and scope of their audit.
+The Audit Committee of our board of directors recommends the appointment of our independent auditors, reviews our internal accounting procedures and financial statements, and consults with and reviews the services provided by our independent auditors, including the results and scope of their audit

 The Audit Committee is currently composed of Messrs.
-Williamson, Wise, Spiegel and Phelps, and Dr. Anderson.
-Mr. Williamson is the chairman of the committee.
-The Audit Committee met four times, including telephonic meetings, during 2018.
+Phelps and Pastor, Dr. Anderson and Ms. Vitale.
+Mr. Phelps serves as the chairman of the committee.
+The Audit Committee met six times, including telephonic meetings, during 2020.
+If elected, we expect that Ms. Coe will replace Mr. Pastor on the Audit Committee.

 The board of directors reviews the Nasdaq listing standards definition of independence for audit committee members on an annual basis and has determined that each member of the Audit Committee is independent within the meaning of the requirements of the Sarbanes-Oxley Act of 2002 and applicable SEC and Nasdaq rules, including Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing rules.
-The board of directors has also determined that each of Messrs.
-Williamson, Phelps and Wise qualifies as an audit committee financial expert, as currently defined under applicable SEC rules.
-In reaching this determination, the board of directors made a qualitative assessment of their level of knowledge and experience based on a number of factors, including their formal education and extensive experience at an executive and audit committee level and, in the case of Mr. Wise, his professional experience as a certified public accountant.
+The board of directors has also determined that each of Mr. Phelps and Ms. Vitale qualifies as an audit committee financial expert, as currently defined under applicable SEC rules.
+In reaching this determination, the board of directors made a qualitative assessment of their level of knowledge and experience based on a number of factors, including their formal education and extensive experience at an executive and audit committee level.